Shaktal/any_iterator/any_iterator.md

 This is a stand-alone library class, requiring no change to any other area of the library.

 #### Interaction with Concepts
-It is worth noting that both Boost.Range and ranges v3 have an `any_range` class, which acts as a type-erased range.
+It is worth noting that both Boost.Range and ranges v3 have an `any_range` class, which acts as a type-erased range adapter.
 It is likely that such a class would be added to the ISO C++ standard at a later date, in this event, having a pre-existing `any_iterator` would ease the burden of implementation on standard library vendors.

 ## Wording
 ### Synopsis